Leading Distributors of

 Current Compliance Requirements

-The amendment has been developed in response to rapid technological developments and will incorporate changes to harmonised standards at European level, which the UK must adopt within specified timeframes.
+The amendment has been developed in response to rapid technological developments and incorporates changes to harmonised standards at European level, which the UK must adopt within specified timeframes.

 New Sections and Chapters